Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22.5-interlude-outlets.md

 "Burgess. *Burgess!* Baseball, wake up you daft apath!"

 "Uh?
 Oh.
 Major!
-Uh… what can-?"
+Uh... what can-?"

 "I need to cadge a Crue-D patch and some rubbers.
 And keep your gob shut about it."

-"Uh… yes sir.
+"Uh... yes sir.
 Gob shut.
 Gotcha."

 ___

-"So… how long's this gonna take to work?"
+"So... how long's this gonna take to work?"

 "...Might be a bit."